Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

 \subsubsection{Discussions}

-The results clearly show that C-PO outperforms O-PO in terms of operation economics.
-Still, the reasons behind this conclusion and potential issues deserve further discussion.
+The above results have indicated that CPO-WR-NT can outperform TPO on the UC economics.
+Still, the reasons behind this conclusion deserve further discussion.

-Table~\ref{tab04} shows that the economic difference mainly stems from the generation.
-This is because C-PO-7 takes advantage of the units with cheaper generation costs.
-Although these units have higher no-load costs, C-PO-7 keeps them online longer enough by setting the predictions $\hat{\boldsymbol{w}}^{\diamond}$ and $\hat{\boldsymbol{r}}^{\diamond}$ properly.
-As a result, C-PO-7 uses fewer units in ED, and operates them in the most efficient condition.
+Table~\ref{tab03} shows that the cost difference mainly stems from the generation.
+This is because CPO-WR-7 tends to use units with cheaper generation costs (e.g., large-capacity units).
+Although these units have higher no-load costs, CPO-WR-7 keeps them online long enough by setting predictions $\hat{\boldsymbol{w}}^{\diamond}$ and $\hat{\boldsymbol{r}}^{\diamond}$ properly.
+As a result, CPO-WR-7 uses fewer units in RD and operates them most efficiently.